swe-robertkibet/loyalty-webhook-processor/README.md

 ## Overview

-The **Loyalty Webhook Processor** is a production-ready Node.js service that processes payment webhooks and awards loyalty points to users in a reliable, idempotent manner.
-This system is designed to handle webhook retries gracefully, ensuring that duplicate webhook deliveries never result in duplicate point awards—a critical requirement for financial systems where accuracy is paramount.
+The **Loyalty Webhook Processor** is a Node.js service that processes payment webhooks and awards loyalty points to users in a reliable, idempotent manner.
+This system handles webhook retries gracefully, ensuring that duplicate webhook deliveries never result in duplicate point awards.
+Financial systems require accuracy, and this service prevents duplicate processing.

-Built with TypeScript, this service implements a robust webhook processing pipeline featuring HMAC signature verification for security, schema validation for data integrity, and a two-layer idempotency mechanism to prevent duplicate processing.
-The architecture leverages BullMQ (backed by Redis) for asynchronous job processing, enabling retry logic with exponential backoff and horizontal scaling capabilities.
+Built with TypeScript, this service implements a webhook processing pipeline with HMAC signature verification for security, schema validation for data integrity, and a two-layer idempotency mechanism to prevent duplicate processing.
+The architecture uses BullMQ (backed by Redis) for asynchronous job processing, enabling retry logic with exponential backoff and horizontal scaling capabilities.
 PostgreSQL with Prisma ORM provides transactional consistency, ensuring user points and transaction records remain synchronized even during failures.

 The service exposes RESTful APIs for querying user points and transaction history, along with health check and Prometheus metrics endpoints for observability.
-This design prioritizes reliability, security, and scalability—making it suitable for high-volume payment processing environments.
+This design prioritizes reliability, security, and scalability.
+It handles high-volume payment processing environments.

 **Tech Stack:** Node.js, TypeScript, Express, BullMQ, Redis, PostgreSQL, Prisma, Zod, Pino